appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/google-login.md

 :::info
-Google Workspace does not support SCIM out of the box, and SCIM integration is not configurable within Google Workspace.
+Google Workspace does not support SCIM, and integration cannot be configured within the platform.
 For more details, you can refer to the [Google Workspace documentation](https://support.google.com/a/topic/10018788?hl=en&ref_topic=6400789&sjid=5315314283411870064-AP).
 :::

 ## Configure Google API console